skillrepos/copilot-dd/codespace-labs.md

 ```
 -- define a select statement to get all students enrolled in a course
 ```
 3. Go ahead and save this file as part of the project.
-Click on the *X* next to the file's name in it's tab and select to *Save* it.
+You can do this from the "3-line" menu under File->Save, or just click on the X next to the file's name in it's tab and select to Save it.

 ![Save sql file](./images/cdd96.png?raw=true "Save sql file")